 4.)
 Heavy duty mounting tape

-Got any other suggestions?
-Feel free to tell us in the comments!
+Do you have other suggestions?
+Tell us in the comments!

 Disclaimer: UPrinting is not affiliated with any of the mentioned companies and products.